5 min read 1068 words Updated Mar 24, 2026 Created Mar 24, 2026

 Next, let Dwight analyze your codebase and add feature pragmas:

-Choose Agentic mode (recommended) — it reads your source code to understand the architecture and adds meaningful @feature: comments.
-Quick mode uses directory scanning and is faster but shallower.
+Agentic mode reads your source code to understand the architecture and adds meaningful @feature: comments.
+Quick mode (--quick) uses directory scanning and is faster but shallower.

-After bootstrapping, your files will have pragma comments like:
+After bootstrapping, your files will have pragma comments:

 // HTTP server and routing for the web interface. @feature:web-server